-Step 2: Trial fit everything.
+Trial fit everything.
 I decided to make a simple square to start, since it would be the simplest.

-Step 3: Due to not needing exact dimensions for my project, I was able to eyeball the length and width of the top of my planter.
+Due to not needing exact dimensions for my project, I was able to eyeball the length and width of the top of my planter.
 I lined them up with my existing garden enclosure (which does need replacing, as you can see).
 I cut them the inside length and width of my garden.

-Step 4: Build to the top portion of the planter.
+Build to the top portion of the planter.
 If you turn the PVC piping as you insert them into the connector, you will get a stronger hold for this step.

-Step 5: Fit each uncut piece into your PVC pipe into the top portion of your planter.
+Fit each uncut piece into your PVC pipe into the top portion of your planter.
 It should be about 10 feet tall.
-Move your ladder to each corner, and pound it down about 6 inches to a foot—enough that it can stand by itself.
+Move your ladder to each corner, and pound it down about six inches to a foot—enough that it can stand by itself.
 Then remove the portion of the planter.
 You should have four pieces of PVC sticking up out of the ground.
-Remove the 3-way connector so that the PVC pipes are naked at the top (not shown).
+Remove the three-way connector so that the PVC pipes are naked at the top (not shown).
 The connectors are a bit fragile and can break if you aren't careful (one of mine did).
 Consider placing a piece of wood on the exposed PVC and striking the wood instead of directly on the piping.

-Step 6: Pound each of the four PVC pipes in the ground to just ABOVE your height, so that you can easily walk underneath it without ducking.
+Pound each of the four PVC pipes in the ground to just above your height, so that you can easily walk underneath it without ducking.
 I found that a 3/4-inch PVC flexes too much, and 1 inch is much sturdier and will flex less if you decide to grow a sweet potato tree or fluted pumpkin tree, like on the "Living with the Land" ride at Epcot.

-Step 7: Use your ladder to reconnect the top portion of your planter.
+Use your ladder to reconnect the top portion of your planter.
 You may need to dismantle and refit each piece separately, especially if you are doing this solo.
 For a more permanent installation, glue or epoxy each piece together.

-Step 8: Tie a sturdy outdoor cord from one side of the planter to the other, or basket-weave it from both sides.
+Tie a sturdy outdoor cord from one side of the planter to the other, or basket-weave it from both sides.
 Paracord or nylon string/cord would work great.